AFB Levy

 levy

-$40 per beekeeper for the base levy
+Base levy: $40 per beekeeper

-$1.95 per colony owned by the beekeeper as of 31 March 2025.
+Colony levy: $1.95 per colony owned as of 31 March 2026

 description